 Parallel to you at the lakeshore.

-We could show them all how "provincially-minded" they have become.
+We could show them all how provincially-minded they have become.

-We could go numb together in the cold atlantic waters.
+Or we could go numb together in the cold atlantic waters.

 Not the kind I have grown into these past few years.